xianghuading/Care-Computing-Group/_posts/2024-11-4-structuring-of-technologies.markdown

 ---
 layout: post
-title:  Summary and reflection on "Technology as an Occasion for Structuring: Evidence from Observations of CT Scanners and the Social Order of Radiology Departments"
+title:  "Summary and reflection on 'Technology as an Occasion for Structuring: Evidence from Observations of CT Scanners and the Social Order of Radiology Departments'"
 author: Jinling Huang
 date:   2024-11-04
 ---